uzdada/protodiff/examples/SAMPLE_QUICKSTART.md

 # Common issues:
 # - ImagePullBackOff: Check if images are accessible from Docker Hub
 # - CrashLoopBackOff: Check logs with kubectl logs
+# - ARM64/AMD64 compatibility: Images are now built for both architectures
 ```

+#### Health Check Failures

+If you see health check errors like "nc: not found", the images use tcpSocket probes instead of exec commands with netcat.

 #### Connection Refused Between Services